ogeen-toma/USRP-prototype-for-channel-statistics-estimation/USRP_TX/README.md

 3) Finally, run the transmitter program either from GUI or terminal window:

-     a) GUI: simply open the executable file TX in the main directory and change the configurations as desired and then start transmitting.
+     a) GUI: simply open the executable file TX in the main directory and change the configurations therein as desired and then start transmitting.
      (Note: make sure the TX file is given the permission of execution from its properties)

      b) Terminal window: to run the the transmitter program manually from terminal window.
 First, copy config.txt file into build folder or by using this command: